BJClarke/troubleshoot/appsectls.md

 ## What if my product or service isn't listed?
 {: #tlsprodnotlisted}

 Your product or service might already only support TLS 1.2 or might not be removing TLS 1.0 and 1.1 at this time.
-There are various client and online tools available that you can use to check whether TLS or not 1.0 and 1.1 are supported by a product or service's endpoints.
+There are various client and online tools available that you can use to check whether TLS 1.0 and 1.1 are supported by a product or service's endpoints.

 Additional products or services might be added to this announcement on or before 05 January 2018.